 comes from Panther.
 On Panther, however, the (deprecated) Postfix startup script will complain

-• do an sudo rm -r /Library/StartupItems/Postfix to remove the
+that it cannot start Sendmail and Postfix. - do an sudo rm -r /Library/StartupItems/Postfix to remove the

 startup item from your old install.
 Apple has its own item in Panther!